engwen/owlMagicComment/readMeEn.md

  - Optimization

  > On the basis of the previous version, the implementations of CellBaseService Util and RelationBaseService Util tool classes are removed, and their work is moved to abstract classes.
  Now you can inherit CellBaseServiceAb and RelationBaseServiceAb using the service class to provide good CRUDs among them.
-I won't recommend you any more.
+I won't recommend you
- Use these two tool classes, but you can still use them
+ Use these two tool classes any more, but you can still use them

  > Adding IdListSO to handle ID collection problems

  > Now you need to use the set * Dao method when inheriting CellBaseService Ab and RelationBaseService Ab to make the abstract class understand what you are going to use
- Which is the Dao for example:
+ Which is the Dao, for example:

      @Resource
-     Private Owl Menu Dao owl Menu Dao;
+     Private OwlMenuDao owlMenuDao;
      @Autowired
      Public void setCellBaseDao (){
-     Sup. setCellBaseDao (owl MenuDao);
+        Super.setCellBaseDao(owlMenuDao);
      }

- >@ OwlSetNullDataAS can now solve the property setting problem of the contained object when it contains the object.
+ >@OwlSetNullDataAS can now solve the property setting problem of the contained object when it contains the object.

- >@ OwlCheck ParamsAS can now solve the property setting problem of the contained object when it contains the object.
+ >@OwlCheckParamsAS can now solve the property setting problem of the contained object when it contains the object.

- >@ OwlBackToObjectAS can now solve the property setting problem of the contained object when it contains the object.
+ >@OwlBackToObjectAS can now solve the property setting problem of the contained object when it contains the object.

- > Now XML supports sorting by name
+ > The query corresponding to the underlying database now sorts by name

  > Now MsgResultVO supports getInstance Success to get objects